 In week 3 or 4, the first real buds will show instead of only hairy pistils.
 The growth of the plant will now slow down a lot - it's important to watch out for the health of your plants at this point.
 A few dead leaves are normal (ex: if they do not get enough light).
 You do not want a major disease at this point so it's also important to watch your nutrient levels and observe your plants closely to ensure nothing strange is happening.

-Step 3: Glorious, Beautiful Cannabis Bud Pistillation
+Phase 3: Glorious, Beautiful Cannabis Bud Pistillation

 Finally!
 Buds with substance.
 White pistils will be sticking in all directions and the buds themselves will be bigger every day.
 Congratulations!
 You have come a long way and your plants are rewarding you.
 Here's the best tips to follow during the flowering phase to get you here:

-Flowering Stage Tips
+Best Flowering Stage Tips for Cannabis

 Pro Tip 1: Only cut leaves and branches that are dead